LinguaPhylo/LPhyBeast/DEV_NOTE.md

 which requires to read the source code from the released jars.
 Please read [the difference between libraries and applications](https://docs.gradle.org/current/userguide/library_vs_application.html).

+We use the default model ["require"](https://docs.gradle.org/current/userguide/rich_versions.html#sec:strict-version) declaring versions, such as `io.github.linguaphylo:lphy:1.3.1`.
+This implies that the selected version of lphy cannot be lower than 1.3.1 but could be higher through conflict resolution, when there are multiple versions in the local dependency repository.
+When the exact version is required, the ["strictly"](https://docs.gradle.org/current/userguide/single_versions.html#simple_version_declaration_semantics) declaring versions can be used.
+For example, if only lphy 1.2.0 is required, you can use `io.github.linguaphylo:lphy:1.2.0!!`.

 ### Dependencies to zip files

 BEAST 2 packages are released as zip files.
 LPhyBeast and [LPhyBeastExt](https://github.com/LinguaPhylo/LPhyBeastExt)